A One-Night-Only Anniversary Concert

 Premiered May 17, 1890, Teatro Costanzi (Rome, Italy)

 Opera Colorado celebrates its 40th anniversary by presenting Mascagni’s opera as a special one-night-only, semi-staged concert.
 The tale shines a light on life in an idyllic Sicilian village—a closer look reveals jealousy, betrayal, and secrets lurking beneath the pastoral facade.
-Rebuked by both the church and her lover, Turridu, the pious Santuzza must decide whose secrets to keep.
-What consequences lie ahead for the faithless Turridu and the adulterous Lola?
+Rebuked by both the church and her lover, Turiddu, the pious Santuzza must decide whose secrets to keep.
+What consequences lie ahead for the faithless Turiddu and the adulterous Lola?

 September 10 | 2022 7:00 p.m.